chinge55/PatternChecker/README.md

 # PatternChecker

 An app to check for patterns in files, strings etc..
-Not Completed !
+Not Completed Basically It is a wannabe Grep !